-4. Why is your industry ripe for disruption?
+4. Why is retail ripe for disruption?

 EE: Retail isn’t working.
 While online retail has taken off, there’s a lack of personalization and convenience from the shopping experience.
 A major contributor to the shift in shopper experience is Amazon.
 It accounted for 44% of ecommerce in 2017, according to eMarketer, up from 38% the year before.
 Needham predicts it will control more than half by 2021.
 More broadly, Amazon represents 4 percent of all retail sales in the United States.
 (Some analysts suggest that if you remove categories that are rarely purchased online, such as cars, gasoline, and (for now) groceries, Amazon’s share looks twice as big.

 As a partner and retail rival, Amazon also presents a conundrum: While also providing a huge platform for wide product distribution, logistical support and marketing, all of this comes at the expense of a personalized relationship between the brand and their customers.